Geographical Indications

 New Regulation on the Production and Sale of Bread in Italy

-Italy has notified a draft regulation establishing strict legal definitions for "fresh bread" and traditional production, with a standstill period ending September 2025.
-Manufacturers must review product formulations and labeling to ensure compliance with specific Italian standards for additives and marketing claims to maintain market access.
+Italy has notified a draft regulation establishing strict legal definitions for fresh bread and traditional production methods, with a standstill period ending September 2025.
+Companies must align product formulations and labeling with these specific Italian standards to maintain market access and mitigate risks associated with misleading marketing claims.

 Adaptation of EU Food Hygiene Rules for ‘Ovos Moles de Aveiro’ (PGI)